Get A Better Resume

 How to Become More Employable Straight Out Of University (Part 2 of 3)

-Table of Contents
+Table Of Contents

+It’s time to talk about how to be more employable.
 Getting a good degree is all you need to do to make yourself employable upon graduation.

 With so much competition for jobs amongst graduates, a degree is no longer the defining factor it used to be.